-But my Dramarama friend here, she was convinced that I should come to this thing called "Improv Club".
-It was at five on Mondays and Wednesdays, it had something to do with acting fast, and some of my other music friends were in it, that was all I knew.
-That was just enough to get me there one Wednesday evening, and pretty much, the rest was history.
+But my friend was convinced that I should come to this thing called Improv Club.
+It was at five on Mondays and Wednesdays, it had something to do with fast acting, and some of my other music friends were in it.
+That was enough to get me there one Wednesday evening, and pretty much, the rest was history.

 I actually really liked it.